textX/Arpeggio/docs/tutorials/csv.md

 First, create textual file `csv.peg` to store the grammar.

-- CSV file consists of one or more records separated by a newline.
+- CSV file consists of one or more records or newlines and the End-Of-File at the end.

         csvfile = (record / '\n')+ EOF